 Does This Theory Work?

 You can probably think of a few instances when incentives motivated you or another person.
-You can also probably think of a few instances when those same incentives failed to move someone else to complete the same task.
+You can also probably think of a few instances when those incentives failed to move someone else to complete the same task.
 So does the Incentive Theory of Motivation “work?”
 Yes and no.

 While all of the “main” theories of motivation explain why we do some things, there is no one theory of motivation that can provide a formula for motivating every single person.
 The power of incentives is different for everyone.
-What one person might be motivated to do for $5 will be very different from what another person might be motivated to do for that same amount of compensation.
+What one person might be motivated to do for $5 will be very different from what another person might do for that same amount of compensation.
 A sticker may motivate a child when they are five years old, but that same sticker is unlikely to motivate them at 15.
 The motivation to smoke a cigarette varies depending on how much you crave nicotine or whether you have another incentive for quitting.

 How powerful are incentives?
 The answer depends on you.
 You can change the power of an incentive by looking at it differently.
 A fancy sports car may motivate you one day, but changing your mindset and focusing on immaterial rewards and punishments may change how you look at that sports car.
 So it’s hard to gauge just how powerful certain incentives can be.